-Year 1 National Curriculum Ackworth Howard's Knowledge Essentials M EASUREMENT Pupils should be taught to: compare, describe and solve practical problems for: lengths and heights [for example, long/short, longer/shorter, tall/short, double/half] mass/weight [for example, heavy/light, heavier than, lighter than] capacity and volume [for example, full/empty, more than, less than, half, half full, quarter] time [for example, quicker, slower, earlier, later] measure and begin to record the following: lengths and heights mass/weight capacity and volume time (hours, minutes, seconds) recognise and know the value of different denominations of coins and notes sequence events in chronological order using language [for example, before and after, next, first, today, yesterday, tomorrow, morning, afternoon and evening] recognise and use language relating to dates, including days of the week, weeks, months and years tell the time to the hour and half past the hour and draw the hands on a clock face to show these times.
+Year 1 National Curriculum Ackworth Howard's Knowledge Essentials Activities MEASUREMENT Pupils should be taught to: compare, describe and solve practical problems for: lengths and heights [for example, long/short, longer/shorter, tall/short, double/half] mass/weight [for example, heavy/light, heavier than, lighter than] capacity and volume [for example, full/empty, more than, less than, half, half full, quarter] time [for example, quicker, slower, earlier, later] measure and begin to record the following: lengths and heights mass/weight capacity and volume time (hours, minutes, seconds) recognise and know the value of different denominations of coins and notes sequence events in chronological order using language [for example, before and after, next, first, today, yesterday, tomorrow, morning, afternoon and evening] recognise and use language relating to dates, including days of the week, weeks, months and years tell the time to the hour and half past the hour and draw the hands on a clock face to show these times.
 The pairs of terms: mass and weight, volume and capacity, are used interchangeably at this stage.
 Pupils move from using and comparing different types of quantities and measures using non-standard units, including discrete (for example, counting) and continuous (for example, liquid) measurement, to using manageable common standard units.
 In order to become familiar with standard measures, pupils begin to use measuring tools such as a ruler, weighing scales and containers.
-Pupils use the language of time, including telling the time throughout the day, first using o'clock and then half past.
-Length and Height In Year 1, children will be taught to understand the length and height aspect of measurement through the following small steps, including a range of fluency, reasoning and problem-solving experiences: compare lengths and heights, use and understand the language of length such as long, longer, short, shorter, tall, taller. use non-standard units, such as cubes, hands and straws to explore and measure length and height build on prior knowledge of measuring length and height using non-standard units and apply this to measuring using a ruler.
-Weight and Volume In Year 1, children will be taught to understand the weight and volume aspect of measurement through the following small steps, including a range of fluency, reasoning and problem-solving experiences: explore weight and mass by holding objects and describing them using vocabulary such as heavy, light, heavier than, lighter than, before using the scales to check. begin using a variety of non-standard units (e.g. cubes, bricks) to measure the mass of an object. continue to use non-standard units to weigh objects and focus on comparing the mass of two objects - develop to use < > and = to compare mass. introduce concepts of volume and capacity and explore the concept in a practical way, using a variety of containers. compare the capacity of different containers using non-standard units of measure (for example cup, spoon, pot, bucket). compare the capacity of different containers using non-standard units of measure.
-They use 'more', 'less' and 'equal to' to compare as well as the symbols <> and =
+Pupils use the language of time, including telling the time throughout the day, first using o'clock and then half past. long, longer, short, shorter, tall, taller. use non-standard units, such as cubes, hands and straws to explore and measure length and height build on prior knowledge of measuring length and height using non-standard units and apply this to measuring using a ruler.
+Weight and Volume In Year 1, children will be taught to understand the weight and volume aspect of measurement through the following small steps, including a range of fluency, reasoning and problem-solving experiences: explore weight and mass by holding objects and describing them using vocabulary such as heavy, light, heavier than, lighter than, before using the scales to check. begin using a variety of non-standard units (e.g. cubes, bricks) to measure the mass of an object. continue to use non-standard units to weigh objects and focus on comparing the mass of two objects - develop to use < > and = to compare mass. introduce concepts of volume and capacity and explore the concept in a practical way, using a variety of containers. compare the volume in a container by describing whether it is full, nearly full, empty or nearly empty. measure the capacity of different containers using non-standard units of measure (for example cup, spoon, pot, bucket).
+White Rose, Year 1, Spring, Measurement - Length and Height White Rose, Year 1, Spring, Measurement - Weight and Volume